 OREGON ST. NO. 1 IN COLLEGIATE BASEBALL POLL

-TUCSON, Ariz. — Oregon State is ranked No. 1 for the second straight Collegiate Baseball NCAA Division I baseball poll presented by Big League Chew bubble gum.
+TUCSON, Ariz. — Oregon St. (30-2, 14-1 Pac-12) is ranked No. 1 for the sixth straight week in Collegiate Baseball’s NCAA Division I poll presented by Big League Chew bubble gum.

 The Collegiate Baseball newspaper poll is the oldest college baseball poll.
 Its birth took place during the 1959 college baseball season.